-Find out how over 50s life insurance can ensure that your loved ones are taken care of financially, including help with funeral costs and other expenses, if you were to pass away.
+Find out how over 50s life insurance can help the people you love financially, including help with funeral costs and other expenses, if you pass away.

 What is over 50s life insurance?

-Over 50s life insurance is a type of life insurance taken out between the ages of 50 and 80.
-It’s often paid out as a lump sum and can be used to help with financial commitments when you pass away, such as funeral costs, outstanding bills or even as a gift to loved ones.
-As long as you keep up with your premiums, your loved ones will receive the cash sum when you’re gone.
+Over 50s life insurance is a type of life insurance you can take out between the ages of 50 and 80.
+It’s paid out as a lump sum and can be used to help with financial commitments when you pass away, such as funeral costs, outstanding bills or even as a gift to the people you love.
+As long as you keep up with your premiums, your loved ones will receive the cash sum when you’re no longer around.

 One of the reasons that over 50s life cover is popular is that you’re guaranteed to be accepted.
-You won’t need to take a medical exam or even answer any health-related questions.
-This means that, no matter your health condition, you’ll be able to find cover that suits your needs and provides a lump sum for those who are important to you when you’re gone.
+You won’t need to take a medical examination or even answer any health-related questions.
+This means that, regardless of your health, you’ll be able to find cover that provides a lump sum for those who are important to you when you are no longer around.

-How much is life insurance for Over 50s?
+How much does over 50s life insurance cost?